scientist-softserv/softserv-training-workshops-2023/5-BULKRAX/index.md

 git checkout -b branch-name
 ```

-_NOTE: Either way, please pull `main` again as there have been some updates._
+_NOTE: Either way, please pull `main` again as there may have been some updates._

 ### Running the Stack
 If you're unfamiliar with the Hyku application, please refer to the "HYKU README" section at the bottom of the [README](../README.md) to get it running.